sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 When your Citrix app is connected to [**Glue42 Enterprise**](https://glue42.com/enterprise/), you may want to remove any custom window decorations, since the top-level window chrome will be handled by [**Glue42 Enterprise**](https://glue42.com/enterprise/).

-4. Add `%**` to the application arguments in the Citrix Application Settings:
+4. Add `%**` to the app arguments in the Citrix Application Settings:

 ![Citrix Application Settings](../../images/citrix/citrix-settings-net.png)

-5. Configure your application as a [Glue42 Citrix app](../../developers/configuration/application/index.html#app_configuration-citrix_app).
+5. Configure your app as a [Glue42 Citrix app](../../developers/configuration/application/index.html#app_configuration-citrix_app).

-You will now be able to run your .NET Citrix application from [**Glue42 Enterprise**](https://glue42.com/enterprise/) and interoperate with it using the various Glue42 APIs.
+You will now be able to run your .NET Citrix app from [**Glue42 Enterprise**](https://glue42.com/enterprise/) and interoperate with it using the various Glue42 APIs.

 ### Java Citrix Apps

 To Glue42 enable a Java Citrix app:

-1. Follow the standard procedure for [Glue42 enabling Java applications](../../getting-started/how-to/glue42-enable-your-app/java/index.html).
+1. Follow the standard procedure for [Glue42 enabling Java apps](../../getting-started/how-to/glue42-enable-your-app/java/index.html).

-2. In the Citrix Application Settings, set the path to a `javaw.exe` or `java.exe` file, use standard VM arguments to launch your Java app, and add `%**` at the end of the application arguments:
+2. In the Citrix Application Settings, set the path to a `javaw.exe` or `java.exe` file, use standard VM arguments to launch your Java app, and add `%**` at the end of the app arguments:

 ![Citrix Application Settings](../../images/citrix/citrix-settings-java.png)

-3. Configure your application as a [Glue42 Citrix app](../../developers/configuration/application/index.html#app_configuration-citrix_app).
+3. Configure your app as a [Glue42 Citrix app](../../developers/configuration/application/index.html#app_configuration-citrix_app).

-You will now be able to run your Java Citrix application from [**Glue42 Enterprise**](https://glue42.com/enterprise/) and interoperate with it using the various Glue42 APIs.
+You will now be able to run your Java Citrix app from [**Glue42 Enterprise**](https://glue42.com/enterprise/) and interoperate with it using the various Glue42 APIs.

 ## Preload Scripts

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.13">

-The [application configuration](../../developers/configuration/application/index.html) file allows you to specify preload scripts for an application.
+The [app configuration](../../developers/configuration/application/index.html) file allows you to specify preload scripts for an app.
 The preload scripts will be executed before the actual web app is loaded and before each `<iframe>` on the page.
-Use the `"preloadScripts"` array of the `"details"` top-level key in the application configuration file to define the scripts and they will be executed in the specified order.
-This allows for easily injecting Glue42 functionality into third-party web applications over which you have little to no control.
+Use the `"preloadScripts"` array of the `"details"` top-level key in the app configuration file to define the scripts and they will be executed in the specified order.
+This allows for easily injecting Glue42 functionality into third-party web apps over which you have little to no control.

 The following example demonstrates defining two preload scripts by providing their respective URLs: